 Referendum is a direct election system where the entire electorate is asked to vote on a specific issue generally having two alternative options to choose.
 Alternatives simply tell either to Accept/say Yes or to Reject/say No to the proposal.

 Generally, a referendum is called to decide over an issue of massive public interest, when the situation requires a direct decision from common people and the popular one wins.

 In United States, the constitution does not allow referendum in national level.
-State level and local referendum are allowed in some states.
+State-level and local referendum is allowed in some states.